-The Emerson Early Literacy Challenge is a landmark literacy initiative backed by a $1 million investment from St. Louis-headquartered Emerson, the global automation technology and software company.
-This challenge aims at closing literacy gaps and ensuring children facing the greatest challenges in St. Louis receive the resources and support needed to achieve reading proficiency by 3rd grade.
+The Emerson Early Literacy Challenge is launching a second cohort.
+This landmark literacy initiative, backed by a $1 million investment from St. Louis-headquartered Emerson, the global automation technology and software company, aims at closing literacy gaps and ensuring children facing the greatest challenges in St. Louis receive the resources and support needed to achieve reading proficiency by 3rd grade.

-The Emerson ELC seeks to engage 3-4 Local Education Agencies (LEAs) from St. Louis City and County in a two-year, immersive learning experience.
-Participating LEAs will have access to $20,000 in planning grants and up to $250,000 in implementation funding, with accompanying expert support.
+The Emerson Early Literacy Challenge seeks to engage 4 Local Education Agencies (LEAs) from St. Louis City and County in a two-year, immersive learning experience.
+Participating LEAs will have access to $5,000 in planning grants and up to $200,000 in implementation funding, with accompanying expert support.
 This initiative will connect LEA teams with the latest research and best practices in literacy instruction, aiming to bridge the gap between Science of Reading research and practical implementation by providing participants with the tools needed to implement proven literacy strategies that drive student success.
+Applications are open through September 5, 2025.

 Guiding Principles